MKMaths22/OdinPrivateEvents/README.md

 -------------------------------------

-I decided to implement all of the extra credit suggestions at the end of the project instructions.
+I decided to implement all of the extra credit suggestions at the end of the project instructions --- except that implementing 5 AND 6 would have meant having users accept/decline invitations and then cancel bookings after all, which was becoming an unwieldy user interface IMHO, so I undid the cancelling of attendance when I implemented feature 6), creating a new Invitations table.

+Rails is still sometimes hard for me to debug/understand, but it is getting less painful each time.
+The vast majority of problems were solved without help, thanks to "moosecowbear" on Discord who assisted me a few times --- especially with the way extra associations were needed to access declined_invitees for an Event.
+I adapted this idea to define declined_events for a User.

 Things you may want to cover: